University of Toronto School of Graduate Studies: History

-Amid international student visa restrictions in the United States in 2025, the School of Graduate Studies in partnership with the Munk School of Global Affairs and Public Policy made a plan with Harvard University to allow international students from Harvard's John F. Kennedy School of Government to complete their studies in Toronto.
+Amid international student visa restrictions in the United States in 2025, the School of Graduate Studies in partnership with the Munk School of Global Affairs and Public Policy made a plan with Harvard University to allow international students from Harvard's John F. Kennedy School of Government to complete their studies at the University of Toronto.
+The deal received considerable news coverage.